 Coconut aminos can be used in recipes like poke bowls, stir-fries, and fried rice as an alternative to soy sauce, as well as a marinade.

 Coconut aminos are used as a substitute for soy sauce and teriyaki sauce to provide savory and “umami” flavors in cooking.
+(Here’s a list of top coconut aminos uses and brands.)
 One of the amino acids coconut aminos contain is glutamate, which is popular in the seasoning monosodium glutamate (aka MSG), often used in processed salty foods and some restaurant foods (especially Chinese food).

 How are coconut aminos made?